hestonhoffman/bolt/documentation/configuring_bolt.md

 ## User-level configuration

-Most configurable options in Bolt can be set at the user level.
-Configuration that should apply to all projects for a particular user should be set at this level.
-This might include paths to private keys, credentials for a plugin, or default inventory configuration that is common to all of your projects.
+Use this level to set configuration that should apply to all projects for a particular user.
+Options that you might set at the user-level include paths to private keys, credentials for a plugin, or default inventory configuration that is common to all of your projects.

-User-level configuration can be set in two locations.
-Configuration that is not project-specific can be set in a `bolt-defaults.yaml` file, while all configuration can be set in a `bolt.yaml` file.
+You can set most configurable options in Bolt at the user level.

+You can set user-level configuration in two files:
+- Use `bolt-defaults.yaml` for configuration that is not project-specific.
+- You can set all configuration in a `bolt.yaml` file. **The user-level `bolt.yaml` file is on the path towards deprecation and will be removed in a future version of Bolt.
+Use `bolt-defaults.yaml` instead.**

 The preferred method for setting user-level configuration is to use a `bolt-defaults.yaml` file.
-This file does not allow you to set project-specific configuration, such as the path to an inventory file, so is less likely to lead to errors where content from another project is loaded.
+This file does not allow you to set project-specific configuration, such as the path to an inventory file, and is less likely to lead to errors where Bolt loads content from another project.

 ### `bolt-defaults.yaml`